Fleet Management

 falco_version: "0.40.0"

-# SIB server endpoints (VM stack — default)
+# SIB server endpoints (VM stack — default, auto-derived from sib_server)

 sib_victorialogs_url: "http://:9428"